LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor

 In this work, inspired by the utilization of event cameras in autonomous driving for lane detection tasks, as illustrated in \cite{Cheng2019}, an encoder-decoder neural architecture is designed for lane detection using an event camera.
-The architecture of the network is composed of three main core blocks: i) an encoder, ii) an atrous spatial pyramid pooling (ASPP) block \cite{a3} \cite{a4}, and iii) an attention-guided decoder.
+The architecture of the network is composed of three core blocks: i) an encoder, ii) an atrous spatial pyramid pooling (ASPP) block \cite{a3} \cite{a4}, and iii) an attention-guided decoder.
 The encoder of the proposed network is a combination of convolutional layers followed by a DropBlock layer and a max-pooling layer for the fast encoding of the input data.
 The ASPP block processes the encoded feature maps for the extraction of long-range features to ameliorate the spatial loss.
-For the decoder, a novel attention guided-based decoder is proposed, followed by fully connected layers to produce the lane detection predictions.
-The proposed method is extensively tested on the event camera dataset (DET) for multiclass and binary class lane detection tasks and evaluated using the F-measure ($F1$ score) and intersection over union ($IoU$) metrics.
+The proposed decoder is based on an attention-guided decoder and is followed by fully connected layers to produce the lane detection predictions.
+The generality of the proposed network is experimentally validated on an event camera dataset.
+The event camera dataset contains various lane types, for instance, a single solid line, a single dashed line, a parallel solid line and a dashed line, and parallel dashed lines, etc. In addition, different numbers of lanes in the event dataset are collected by driving on roads with various carriageways.
+The event dataset also includes scene sparsity in addition to lane diversity.
+Therefore, the dataset is collected in various traffic scenes, for instance, driving on overpasses and bridges and in tunnels and urban areas, etc. Furthermore, in real-world scenarios, the viewpoint of the image plays an essential role in scene understanding.
+In this context, the event camera dataset is collected by changing the camera's location to increase the dataset's intraclass variance.
+The proposed lane marking detection network (LDNet) trained on this dataset handles complex scenes by incorporating the generalization of the scene sparsity and lane sparsity.
+The experimental evaluation of the proposed method is extensively tested on the event camera dataset, the dynamic vision sensor (DVS) dataset for lane extraction (DET), for multiclass and binary-class lane detection tasks and evaluated using the F-measure ($F1$ score) and intersection over union ($IoU$) metrics.